Just-Moh-it/Chat-w-Tony/README.md

 # Getting started

-To host your own instalnce of Chat-W-Tony, follow thses steps
+To host your own instalnce of Chat-W-Tony, follow these steps

 1. Create a Discord Bot Application from the [portal](https://discord.com/developers/applications), convert it to a Bot and add it to a server, with the `Send message` permission.
 1. Copy the Bot's `Client Secret`